edenhall-cz/.github/profile/README.md

 [edenhall s.r.o. in Czechia, EU](https://edenhall.cz) creative digital businesses

 Hello 👋
-This github profile represents the company's open source attribution AND interesting projects from others
+This GitHub profile serves as a showcase of our open-source contributions as well as captivating projects from fellow innovators that we're exploring